 Infrastructure and Hardware

 Dynamics 365 is hosted on Microsoft’s servers, cutting out your need to spend money purchasing, updating, and remaining compliant with your own internal servers and hardware.
 Companies will also see less capital infrastructure expenses with the reduction in physical space required to store large servers and other hardware.

 Dynamics 365 brings a responsibility shift from in-house IT resources to Microsoft, reducing or eliminating maintenance, patches, security, and upgrades that need to be done in-house.
 With fewer requirements for your internal IT staff to maintain, they can focus on other business needs.

 Fewer resources will be spent on training Dynamics 365 users due to the user-friendly interface and built-in support services.

 The cloud software model of Dynamics 365 provides more visibility into the hard costs or operating expenses of your solution and a more predictable cost over time.
 Less time spent on maintenance and infrastructure frees up your workforce to do more.

 Outside of more predictable costs, there are major benefits to a true cloud ERP solution.
-Read more about the additional functionality and apps available in Dynamics 365 Finance and Operations and the Business Insights available.
+Read more about the additional functionality and apps available in Dynamics 365 Finance and Supply Chain Management and the Business Insights available.